Emory-HITI/Niffler/src/cold-extraction/README.md

 # The On-Demand Retrospective DICOM Extractor
+This extractor retrieves DICOM images on-demand, based on a CSV file provided by the user.

+Please include a header for the csv, such as "EMPI,Accession", as otherwise the first line will be ignored.

+The format examples:
+[1]
+EMPI,Accession

+AAAAA,BBBBBYYBBBBB

+AAAAA,BBBBBYYBBBBB

+AAAAA,BBBBBYYBBBBB

+[2]
+EMPI, Study Date

+AAAAA, 20180723

+AAAAA, 20180724

+AAAAA, 20180725

+Make sure the accession's year is in the YY format.

+[3]
+Accession

+BBBBBYYBBBBB

+BBBBBYYBBBBB

+BBBBBYYBBBBB

 Cold Data Retriever is another script that pulls and extracts data on-demand.
 It is initiated per user query, rather than running continuously.

 ## Running StoreSCP